mamuz/MamuzBlog/README.md

 Encryption is supported by [`hashids/hashids`](https://github.com/ivanakimov/hashids.php) and have to be configured by copy `./vendor/mamuz-blog/config/crypt.local.php.dist` to `./config/autoload/crypt.local.php`.
 Be sure that this file is not under version control.
-The only thing you have to do is changing `salt` value to any string.
+The only thing you have to do is changing `salt` value to any complex string.

 ### Default configuration